Schniz/fnm/.changeset/warm-garlics-move.md

 "fnm": patch
 ---

-be more verbose on shell inference issues on Windows
+windows: fix shell inference in powershell when using scoop's shims